Green Bay Packers Vs. Atlanta Falcons 2017 NFC Championship Preview, TV Schedule, Prediction

 Not only is Ryan’s Falcons averaging 33.8 points per game, which is the most in the NFL, but Ryan has managed to rack up 4,944 passing yards, 38 passing touchdowns, and just seven interceptions.
 In comparison, Rodgers dropped 4,428 passing yards, 40 touchdown passes, and seven interceptions this season.
 The Packers averaged 27 points per contest.

-In terms of the playoffs, Ryan racked up 338 passing yards and three scores against the Seattle Seahawks, a team that is known to have one of the most fierce defenses in the NFL.
+Regarding the playoffs, Ryan racked up 338 passing yards and three scores against the Seattle Seahawks, a team that is known to have one of the most fierce defenses in the NFL.

 Great quarterback play and winning streaks seem to be the theme of these conference championship games.